-If you were unable to complete an assignment, lab or exam due to illness, please submit a Student Medi- cal Certificate to Kelly Voros who will then notify the instructors of the courses affected.
+If you were unable to complete a lab or sit an exam due to illness, please submit a Student Medical Certificate to Gundi Minato who will then notify the instructors of the courses affected.

 Lab Access

 You will be able to use the lab after your scheduled lab session if you need to complete a lab.
 Swipe your ID card in the reader to briefly unlock the door.
 You may also need to enter a security code (keypad symbol flashing).
 You can register a security code at the library.